 – the Students’ Council of the College.

 1.2.
-This policy statement was ratified by the Board of Management on 18th December 2003 and replaces all previous Admissions policies.
+This policy statement was ratified by the Board of Management on 18th December 2003 and amended on 23rd September 2019, it replaces all previous Admissions policies.

 “Our mission is that this school community, both in its teaching and environment, affirms the uniqueness and fosters the potential of each individual.”